pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 ### Burn the bootloader
 If you are using **Upload via Serial** you can skip this step and proceed to [Upload via Serial](#upload-via-serial).

-If you have selected either **Flash from TX** or **Upload via USB** the module will need to install the appropriate bootloader.
+If you have selected either **Flash from TX** or **Upload via USB** the module will need to install the appropriate bootloader, which is selected automatically based on the Upload Method selection.

 The bootloader only needs to be installed once unless you decide to switch from one upload method to the other.

 In order to flash the bootloader the **BOOT0** jumper must be installed.
 The location of **BOOT0** varies by hardware module.